 As part of the pilot program, a single UiPath Robot was able to automate the task a milestone achievement for the PoC on two different levels:

 “Our first goal was to understand how RPA technology worked and if it could be used with our legacy systems,” said the solutions architect.
 “Yet this pilot also became a use case that showed how we could deploy RPA to help other departments achieve similar benefits.”

-The overall breadth of the UiPath Enterprise RPA Platform stood out from the other vendors’ products.
-We were also impressed with the high quality of UiPath’s support and account management teams.
+The overall breadth of the UiPath Platform stood out from the other vendors’ products.
+We were also impressed with the high quality of support and account management teams from UiPath.

 The solutions architect explained the department’s previous approach to this task.
 “When a customer writes a letter or sends us an email, that correspondence has to be scanned and entered into the queue,” he said.
 “From there, a human employee would have to read it and take certain actions, such as copying and pasting details from the scanning system into a claims order.
 Yet when you think about it, there is a clear business logic for how to best complete this task, which made it a natural fit for RPA.”

 UiPath RPA been the biggest technology I’ve seen in my career in terms of having such a positive impact on the business.
 I’ve never seen anything like it.
 It has been fantastic to use UiPath RPA technology.

 Today, this UiPath Robot has been able to automate this important task and deliver impressive time savings.
 In the past, human employees required approximately four minutes to read a particular customer correspondence and match it to the right claims file.
 Now, the UiPath Robot can do it in less than 42 seconds.